Women in the Persian Constitutional Revolution: The beginning of the constitution

 Another recorded case illustrates that during one of the fights in Azerbaijan, a group of 20 dead constitutionalists were found and, it became clear that all of them were women.

 Women's associations did a lot of non-violent actions in defense of the constitution, as well as forcing Britain and Russia to leave Iran.
-Also during the establishment of the National bank by the Parliament, they sold jewelries and purchased shares from the government.
+Also during the establishment of the central bank by the Parliament, they sold jewelries and purchased shares from the government.
 Modern women were boycotting foreign goods, for example, they tried to persuade cafes to shut down sugar imports.

 These associations held massive meetings about the role of women in the 1911 national movement to remove Britain and Russia from Iran.
 At one of the meetings between the women's associations and the Russian delegation, the panel tried to convince women that, because the Iranian constitution does not observe women's rights in Iran, they should not try to protect it.
 But the women's groups’ responses were that they are dissatisfied with their own circumstances, and the culprit is the political complexity of the presence of foreign powers.

 The women's groups even contacted women activists in England in 1911, asking them to use the British government's political influence to support the Iranians.
 But, unfortunately, they responded that they have no political privilege in their government and power to support the Iranian people.